Designed to Detect Cancer in the Earliest Stages

 Patients who meet the below screening criteria may be at high-risk for developing lung cancer.
 You may benefit from a screening if:

-- You are a current smoker, or quit smoking less than 15 years ago
+- You are a current smoker, or quit smoking within 15 years

-If you are a high-risk patient, you should have a baseline CT scan, and repeat the scan yearly for two years.
+- If you are a high-risk patient, you should have a baseline CT scan, and repeat the scan yearly.

 To schedule a screening call 1-855-GWLUNGS (1-855-495-8647).